Healthcare refunds

 You must register with a Belgian health insurance fund of your choice, by presenting document S1 issued by the health insurance fund in the Member State where you are insured.
 This also applies to any family members who are accompanying you.

-If you choose to register with a health insurance fund you must register for the general supplementary insurance and pay the corresponding premium.
-If you do not wish to pay this premium, you must register with the Agency for health and disability insurance (CAAMI) (in French).
+If you choose to register with a health insurance fund you have to register as well for the general supplementary insurance and pay the corresponding premium.
+If you do not wish to pay this premium, you must register with the Agency for health and disability insurance (CAAMI).

 Both preventive and curative interventions necessary to maintain and restore your health are covered under the compulsory health insurance.